 Graduate students participating in this group will explore barriers interfering with progress on their projects, discuss common dilemmas facing students in the dissertation stage, and identify strategies for taking the edge off the strain.

-Our bodies carry pain related to relationships, trauma, and histories of oppression.
 Many people struggle with unrealistic and oppressive expectations for their appearance and body size, and these expectations are difficult to let go.
 This group is a place for participants of all body sizes, genders, and other intersecting identities to take up space and to explore the forces that make “loving your body” challenging in today’s world.

 Studying in another country is exciting.
 The transition to a new culture and university experience can also cause stress and anxiety.
 Use this safe and confidential space to gain a greater sense of connection to others, build skills to manage stress and anxiety, and normalize what you are experiencing.
 Some of the topics explored are homesickness, anxiety related to travel and visa restrictions, adapting to studying during a pandemic, being successful at school, and healthy relationships.